 The Money Purchase Annual Allowance (MPAA)

-If you have taken flexible benefits which include income, such as an ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ or flexible drawdown with income, and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £10,000 towards your defined contribution benefits.
+If you have taken flexible benefits which include income, such as an ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ or flexi-access drawdown with income, and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £4,000 p.a towards your defined contribution benefits.
 The reduced allowance will apply if you have withdrawn more than the 25% tax free pension commencement lump sum (PCLS).
-The reduced amount is known as the ‘money purchase annual allowance (MPAA) ,and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
-You cannot bring forward any unused annual allowances from the previous three tax years, to warrant a higher contribution of £10,000 towards your defined contribution benefits.
+The reduced amount is known as the ‘money purchase annual allowance' (MPAA) and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
+You cannot bring forward any unused annual allowances from the previous three tax years to warrant a higher contribution than £4,000 towards your defined contribution benefits.

 The money purchase annual allowance will only start to apply from the day after you have taken flexible benefits and so any previous savings are not affected.